 Hull 2017 shall provide assistance to each of the BBC and Wrecking Ball Press to help ensure the successful delivery of each element of the Project as part of Hull 2017 City of Culture.

-In particular, Hull 2017 shall be responsible for entering into a commissioning agreement with 2 of the poets taking part in the Project to create work (both these commissions to be produced by either Wrecking Ball or BBC).
+In particular, Hull 2017 shall be responsible for entering into a commissioning agreement with 2 of the poets taking part in the Project to create work (both these commissions to be produced by either Wrecking Ball or BBC in accordance with paragraphs 1 and 2 above).

+For the avoidance of doubt, Hull 2017 will not pay for any travel/accommodation/subsistence during the Project for poets commissioned by Hull 2017.

+General Responsibilities

+Each Partner will produce and present those elements of the Project for which it is responsible in a professional manner, to the best of its skills and abilities and in line with current best practice.

+In procuring goods and services, each Partner must demonstrate best practice, with a clear remit to obtain value for money.
+Each Partner must carry out its business in compliance with all relevant legislation and regulations, in particular in connection with the employment of staff, health and safety, disability discrimination, equal opportunities, human rights, environmental law, copyright, data protection and child protection.
+Each Partner is also responsible for obtaining any licences, permissions and insurances that are necessary by law.

+Each Partner shall be responsible for obtaining all usual insurances to cover the delivery of those elements of the Project for which it is responsible including, but not limited to, public liability, professional indemnity and employer cover.

 Artistic Programme and Additional Partners

-It will be agreed that Hull 2017 and the BBC and Wrecking Ball Press shall together sign off on the artistic programme for the Project (including any digital elements of the Project) and will all need to approve the inclusion of any additional partners as part of the Project eg Apples and Snakes or First Story.
+Hull 2017, the BBC and Wrecking Ball Press shall together sign off on the artistic programme for the Project (including any digital elements of the Project) and will all need to approve the inclusion of any additional partners as part of the Project eg Apples and Snakes or First Story.
 It is envisaged that the relevant Partner (ie the partner responsible for the costs relating to the additional activity) will be responsible for contracting with the relevant additional partner and the additional partner would also enter into a short brand agreement with Hull 2017.

-Project Budget
+Project Budgets

-The budget for the Project shall be as agreed by all the parties.
+The budgets for the Project are attached at Schedule 1 of this Agreement.
 Each party shall be responsible for the management of its own budget and for any increase or decrease in such budget.

 Broadcast